 I am learning a New Way.

 *God is everywhere.
 On my first day of volunteering, the first little girl who sat with me to read was Emily, who is 8 years old…and who was worried about dying.
+In her family’s religious tradition, she thought she’d be reborn as an ox when she died.
 We had a long whispered talk and somehow I relieved her fears.
-She went on to make me a beautiful little paper flower.
+She went on to make me a beautiful little paper flower, which I have kept.

 A couple of weeks later, on a hard day when I was very sad and feeling lost, Lucas and I were reading Jan Brett’s beautifully illustrated book, “The Gingerbread Baby.”
 We were noting and delighting in the clues hiding in her art – this is my absolute FAVORITE part of literacy with younger kids – that told the bigger, overarching (and often hidden, at least until the end) story.
 The narrative is that the Gingerbread Baby is lonely.
 He decides to run off – he leaves the safety of his home, looking for a friend.
 What he does not know, as he searches and makes messes and gets into trouble, is that his boy, his Creator, is at home, quietly creating another Gingerbread person, exactly the perfect friend he is seeking.
 As I listened to the story being haltingly read by this sweet 8 year old, I heard God saying, “This is Truth; I am doing the same for you.
 SLOW DOWN.
 Trust me completely; trust Me to be quietly at work on your behalf.
 I know exactly what you need.”